ankitects/anki-manual/src/studying.md

 are two steps: 1 minute and 10 minutes.
 You can change the number of steps and the delays between them in the [deck options](deck-options.md).

-There are three rating buttons when learning:
+There are four rating buttons when learning:

 **Again** moves the card back to the first step.

+**Hard**  repeats the current step after the first step, and is the average of Again and Good on the first step.

 **Good** moves the card to the next step.
 If the card was on the final step, the card is converted into a review card (it 'graduates').
 By